 The investigator provided documentation of completions of Sexual Abuse and Harassment investigator's training.
 Discussion with the investigator validated training included all aspects of the standards for sexual abuse and harassment training.
-There was no sexual abuse, or harassment allegations during the audit period.
+There was one (1) sexual abuse allegation referred for criminal prosecution, and thirteen (13) harassment allegations during the audit period.